energy-coresky/air/apps/README.md

 ### Application list

 1. AB.SKY application
-2. .. next comming soon
+2. .. others comming soon

 AB.SKY use 4 layouts: for desktop, mobile, printing and for SVG images.
 After installation and using MySQL database try switch to SQLite (edit main/conf.php)

 ### How to install

 Create an ampty dir in the Apache root: `mkdir ab`, then `mkdir ab/web`.
 Put in the last folder this two files: **ab.sky** and **moon.php**.
-Open in browser simila like `http://my-apache.lock/ab/moon.php`, then follow the instructions.
+Open in browser similar like `http://my-apache.local/ab/web/moon.php`, then follow the instructions.

 ### To do